 Support Our Schools’ Ad Valorem Tax Renewals

-- Several ad valorem taxes, providing over $58 million in annual funding of the Huntsville, Madison, and Madison County Schools, are scheduled to expire in the next couple of years.
+- Several ad valorem taxes, providing over $58 million in annual funding of the Huntsville, Madison, and Madison County Schools, were scheduled to expire in December of 2017.

-- The general election ballot on December 12, 2017 will include a referendum on the renewal of six different City and County property taxes, which are dedicated to supporting local schools – 16 mills for Huntsville, 9.5 mills for the city of Madison, and 9.5 mills for Madison County.
+- The general election ballot on December 12, 2017 included a referendum on the renewal of six different City and County property taxes, which are dedicated to supporting local schools – 16 mills for Huntsville, 9.5 mills for the city of Madison, and 9.5 mills for Madison County.

 - Property taxes are levied against the ‘assessed value’ of property – homeowner’s rate is 10% of value; business’ rate is 20% of value.